Josh015/bevy-stealth-game-example/README.md

 # Bevy Stealth Sound Game

 My attempt to mimic the game mechanics of "SONAR" in the Bevy engine.
-This is gonna be very pseudo-codey for a while, so be patient.
+It's gonna be mostly pseudo-code for a while, so be patient.

-## TODO
+## ToDo

-- [ ] Load entities and actions from YAML files rather than hard-coding them.
+- [x] Load entities from YAML files rather than hard-coding them.
+- [ ] Spawning entities from config files.
+- [ ] Animated mesh entity.
+- [ ] Use Bevy animation demo fox model to test complex animating entities.
+- [ ] Make custom gltf level and load everything with scene-hooks.
+- [ ] Automatic animation based on movement.
+- [ ] Smooth blended transitions between animations.
+- [ ] Player input movement.
+- [ ] Use smooth-bevy-cameras to make camera follow the player.
+- [ ] Use vleue_navigator for nav-mesh pathing.
+- [ ] Waypoint patrolling.
+- [ ] bevy_rapier integration?
 - [ ] Multiple level loading.
+- [ ] Pickup implementation.
+- [ ] Weapons implementation.
+- [ ] Enemy vision.
-- [ ] Use glb nav-mesh from vleue_navigator for test level.
+- [ ] Dialog bubble effects.
-- [ ] Use Cake Addict and Fox models from Bevy demos to test entities and animations.
+- [ ] Sound wave physics and logic.
-- [ ] Make custom glb level and load everything with scene-hooks.
+- [ ] Basic UI.
-- [ ] Implement localization support for all user-facing strings.
+- [ ] Implement localization support and migrate all user-facing strings.
+- [ ] Menu animations.